 The content of the course is based on a solid understanding of entrepreneurship and professional self-employment as a basic prerequisite for start-ups.
-Following up on this, the start-up process is taught.
-This includes: the development of a business idea, the evaluation of a business idea, the transformation of a business idea into a business model, the development of overall presentations such as value propositions canvases, business plans and "pitch decks".
-Additionally, governance issues (especially legal form, patent protection) and the basics of start-up marketing and start-up financing are taught.
+Based on this, the start-up process is taught.
+This includes: the development of a business idea, the evaluation of a business idea, the transformation of a business idea into a business model, the development of overall presentations such as business plans and "pitch decks".
+Building on this, governance issues (especially legal form, patent protection) and the basics of start-up marketing and start-up financing are taught.

 Teaching Project IEM²